Getting Your Principal’s Support for Your Big Tech Purchase

 Then move out to your district, diocese, or school board (depending on your school’s hierarchy).
 Many keep lists of grants that are updated on a regular basis.

 Finally, check your state education department’s website and professional organizations like ISTE (International Society for Technology in Education) or the Council for Exceptional Children.
-They often maintain lists of grants that they offer as well as other grantors in the same field.
+They often maintain lists of grants that they offer, as well as other grantors in the same field.

 Once you’re in your meeting, use it as an opportunity to get your principal a little more on board.
+Lead with curiosity and ask a lot of questions that keep the discussion open.

 If you take these steps, then you are giving your principal the best opportunity to say yes.
 If they still can’t support your request, it’s usually nothing personal.
 Thank them for their time, and accept their decision with professionalism and grace.